Embird Embroidery Software

 Trace Tool - subtract area from selection

-Subtract - subtract an area from the selection.
+Subtract - Removes the selected area from the current selection.

 Trace Tool - Intersect - select subset of existing selection